yanyiyang2000/stm32-sched/README.md

 # Overview
-This project contains multiple demonstrations for board equpped with ARM Cortex MCU:
+This project contains a task scheduler targeting ARMv7E-M devices.

+The followings are the hardware, toolchain and build system used by the project.
 | Property             | Value                                    |
 | -------------------- | ---------------------------------------- |
 | Development board    | STM32 Nucleo-64 w/ embedded ST-LINK/v2-1 |